 Teeth that have undergone root canal treatment

 Many people with cracked tooth syndrome have symptoms for months because it’s one of the most difficult dental problems to diagnose.
-A complete oral examination, dental history, radiographs and the use of a fiber optic hand piece can assist in the detection of cracks.
+A complete oral examination, dental history, radiographs and the use of a fibre optic hand piece can assist in the detection of cracks.
 People with a history of a cracked tooth are more likely to have others, either at the same time or in the future.

 If you grind or clench your teeth, talk to your dentist about treatment.
 Grinding can increase your risk of cracked tooth syndrome.